Protégé Project Management

 Gain a New Level of Project Management Effectiveness

 Protégé’s Project Management Virtual Instructor-Led learning platform was developed and designed for the project teams of the 21st century.
-Protégé provides the virtual environment where you work on real projects with a virtual project team while learning Project Management skills, methodology and technology.
-This learning modality serves a dual purpose of teaching you sound project management skills and preparing you to successfully working on a 21st century PM team with members spread all over the city, country, and world.
+Protégé provides a virtual environment where you work on real projects with a virtual project team while learning Project Management skills, methodology, and technology.
+This learning modality serves a dual purpose of teaching you sound project management skills and preparing you to successfully work on a 21st-century team with members spread all over the city, country, and world.